 CAUTION: This is not a beginner’s trip.
 This is a trip for kayakers and whitewater enthusiasts.
 Huge boulders and dangerous rapids abound.

-Put in a VDGIF Goshen/Little North Mountain WMA parking area located off Rt.
+Put in at DWR Goshen/Little North Mountain WMA parking area located off Rt.
 39. The road to the parking area is not marked, so keep your eyes peeled for a dirt road to your left 1.1 miles south of Rt.
 601.

 Rt.
 39 parallels the river along Goshen Pass, where the infamous “Devil’s Kitchen”, a 100-yard Class IV stretch of whitewater thrills the most experienced of whitewater paddlers during high water.
 Many paddlers will run this section just below the picnic area alongside Rt.
 39, take out, and run the section again.
 Several Class II-IV boulder gardens will greet you below Devil’s Kitchen.
 The scenery in this section of the river is spectacular, with rhododendrons clinging to steep cliffs, and unsurpassed cascading water.
 Even if you don’t bring a canoe or a kayak, this stretch can be fished by wading, and during the spring, trout anglers straddle boulder all along the river.
 Sunbathing and tubing with truck innertubes are popular pastimes in the summer.